 This feature indicates the fuel consumption in gallons since the feature was last reset.
+For twin engine applications, this may be monitored individually or as a total.

 • Fuel Flow

 This feature indicates the fuel flow through the engine(s) in gallons per hour.